 Please check this page regularly for updates.
 Contact our office for any questions or to verify information you have heard from other sources.
 ISSS and the University support you and value your presence on our campus and in our community.
 ISSS, together with the University administration and other relevant offices, continues to monitor changes to immigration policy and enforcement to ensure we can provide you with current and correct information.

-- We expect to continue to see increased vetting/ questioning at the border possible for anyone entering the United States.
+- We expect to continue to see increased vetting/ questioning at the border and at the U.S. Consulate possible for anyone applying for a visa and entering the United States.
 (See below for guidance).

-- We suggest that all international students and scholars consider avoiding all non-essential travel at this time.
-You are welcome to contact our office to further discuss potential risks.
+- We suggest that international students and scholars from the impacted countries avoid travel outside the U.S. You are welcome to contact our office to further discuss potential travel needs and risks.

-- If you enter the US in the next few weeks, expect increased screening at the border, including a review of your social media accounts.
-We do not recommend deleting social media accounts before entering to avoid this; however we do recommend you are aware that what you are posting/ viewing will be reviewed upon entry.
+- Expect increased screening at the U.S. border and consulates, including a review of your social media accounts.
+We do not recommend deleting social media accounts before entering; however we do recommend you are aware that what you are posting/ viewing will be reviewed upon entry.

 - Departments, faculty, and staff working with impacted students and scholars are encouraged to contact ISSS with questions or concerns.